Volunteering in ChiangMai, Thailand

-I set off from Manchester airport on New Years Eve 2017, a perfect way to end a crappy year and to start a fresh one in a different country.
+I set off from Manchester airport on New Years’ Eve 2017, a perfect way to end a crappy year and start a fresh one in a different country.
 Starting 2018, just me, my backpack, passport and money.
-I was a bit nervous, to say the least but excited in equal measures!!
+I was a bit nervous, to say the least, but excited in equal measures!!
 The airport was so quiet which didn’t help the sudden, overwhelming sense of ‘oh god I am alone’.
-I posted on Facebook declaring my nerves and farewells and to wish everyone a very happy new year.
+I posted on Facebook declaring my nerves and farewells and wishing everyone a very happy new year.
 What was to follow would be a diary full of my best stories and all that Thailand had to offer me!

 My Facebook post from the previous day had such a lovely response, so many lovely messages of encouragement.
 Never underestimate the power of a few nice words, they got me through the first few days while I settled in!